mozanunal/harmonica-note-converter/README.md

 ## Shifting the Tone

 The other feature which I implemented is tone shifting.
-It is possible to shift the tone of the song which you give the system.
-Probably it is quite easy task for real musicians, but it is always a challenge for me.
+It is possible to shift the tone of the song which you give to the system.
+Probably, it is quite easy task for real musicians, but it is always a challenge for me.
 It is quite easy to implememted it with code.
 In that why, I can easily change the tone of the songs which I want to play with my harmonica.

 Test script: